schellingb/dosbox-pure/README.md

 ### On-screen keyboard
 ![On-Screen Keyboard](images/onscreenkeyboard.png)

-By pressing L3 on the gamepad (usually by pushing in the left analog stick) the on-screen keyboard will open.
+By pressing L3 on the gamepad (usually by pushing in the left analog stick) the menu will open.
-The cursor can be controlled with the controller (or mouse or keyboard) and L2/R2 will speed up or slow down the move speed.
+Then you can use the L and R buttons to switch to the On-screen keyboard tab.
+It is also possible to use the `Input > Use L3 Button to Show Menu` option to default to the keyboard when first pressing L3.
-If the cursor is moved above the middle of the screen the keyboard will move to the top.
+The cursor on the On-screen keyboard can be controlled with the controller (or mouse or keyboard) and L2/R2 will speed up or slow down the cursor speed.
-The button can be remapped in the controls menu and there is also a core option to disable it entirely.
+If the cursor is moved above the middle of the screen, the keyboard will move to the top.

-The L3 button can be changed to a different button with the [Gamepad mapper](#gamepad-mapper).
+The L3 button can be changed with the [Gamepad mapper](#gamepad-mapper) and there is also a core option to remove it.

 ### Gamepad mapper
 ![Gamepad mapper](images/padmapper.png)